Reference

 --format, -foutput format: json, table or ndjson

---prettyfalsehuman-friendly mode: interactive TUI in `config init`, colorized JSON elsewhere
+--prettyfalsehuman-friendly mode for interactive terminal use only (agents/scripts should omit): TUI in `config init`, colorized JSON elsewhere; errors without a TTY

 --timeoutrequest timeout, e.g. 30s